EnviDat/websnap/README.md

 ## Minimum Download Size

-Websnap supports optionally specifying the minimum download size (in kilobytes) a JSON file must be to download it from the configured API URL endpoint.
+Websnap supports optionally specifying the minimum download size (in kilobytes) a file must be to copy it from the configured API URL endpoint.

 - **By default the minimum default minimum size is 0 kb.**
   - Unless specified in the configuration this means that a file of any size can be downloaded by websnap.